Recruitment now open for 2022 BFT-ROP purse season

 - Applicants should be nationals of one of the ICCAT CPCs (see https://iccat.int/en/contracting.html)

-- A minimum of medium level English, reading, written and spoken, is required
+- Medium level English, reading, written and spoken, is required

 RYA sea survival courses are also recognised: Sea Survival | Specialist Short Courses | Courses | Courses & Training | RYA - Royal Yachting Association